ANRGUSC/queue-stabilizing-exploration/README.md

 improvement in average connectivity and 28% improvement in localizability relative to strictly constrained exploration.

-The video accompanying this work can be found here [add link].
+The video accompanying this work can be found here [https://youtu.be/xKM0vvIVHX8].